-The Board of Directors of Defenders of Wildlife is made up of professionals from all walks of life—academic, scientific, legal, financial and business—who share a common love for our nation's wildlife and natural heritage.
+Defenders of Wildlife’s Board of Directors is made up of professionals from all walks of life—academic, scientific, legal, financial and business—who share a common love for our nation's wildlife and natural heritage.
 Their combined experience and dedication play an extremely important role in charting the future of Defenders and the wildlife conservation movement.

 BOARD OF DIRECTORS

 WHITFIELD BAILEY is an executive at Volunteer Lumber Sales, Inc., a company that distributes fire-retardant shingles, crating lumber, cedar shakes and other wood products.
+Bailey is on the boards of the Knoxville Opera, the Community School of the Arts, the Knox Youth Sport organization and the AHB Foundation.
 He and his wife are passionate about protecting wildlife for their children and future generations to enjoy and believe in the intrinsic value of protecting species for species’ sake.

-KIM O’KEEFE BECK is a scientist and philanthropist, combining a background in wildlife science with a range of not-for-profit experience.
-She conducted field research on the influence of climate on mammalian populations in Yellowstone National Park and on speciation of birds in Africa and has shared her love of the natural world with students of every age from elementary school through graduate school.
-Beck holds a Ph.D. in ecology and evolution from Stanford, an M.A. in biology from San Francisco State University, and a B.A. in biology from the University of California Santa Barbara.
+KIM O’KEEFE BECK is a scientist and philanthropist, combining a background in wildlife science with a range of nonprofit experience.
+She conducted field research on the influence of climate on mammalian populations in Yellowstone National Park and on speciation of birds in Africa.
+She has shared her love of the natural world with students of every age from elementary school through graduate school.
+Dr. Beck holds a Ph.D. in ecology and evolution from Stanford University, an M.A. in biology from San Francisco State University and a B.A. in biology from the University of California, Santa Barbara.

-MARK CAYLOR is president of the Enterprise Shared Services division of Northrup Grumman, a major aerospace corporation.
-Caylor has long had a passion for nature and ecology, with particular interest in conserving open space and preserving habitat in the United States.
-Mark has an M.B.A. from University of California, Los Angeles, and engineering degrees from California Institute of Technology and Massachusetts Institute of Technology.
+MARK CAYLOR (Chair) is president of the Mission Systems sector of Northrop Grumman.
+Caylor has long had a passion for nature and ecology, with particular interest in conserving open space and preserving habitat in the U.S. Caylor has an M.B.A. from University of California, Los Angeles and engineering degrees from California Institute of Technology and Massachusetts Institute of Technology.

 CAROLINE D. GABEL is a past chair of Defenders’ board of directors.
-She is President and CEO of The Shared Earth Foundation, which supports endangered species, habitat protection and biodiversity.
-She spent 30 years on the staffs of members of Congress from Minnesota and on the Transportation Committee of the House of Representatives.
-Gabel, a licensed pilot and avid traveler, completed her undergraduate studies at Wellesley College and received an M.A. in international relations from the University of Pennsylvania.
+She is president and CEO of The Shared Earth Foundation, which supports endangered species, habitat protection and biodiversity.
+She spent 30 years on the staffs of members of Congress from Minnesota and on the House Committee on Transportation.
+A licensed pilot and avid traveler, Gabel completed her undergraduate studies at Wellesley College and received an M.A. in international relations from the University of Pennsylvania.

-SHERYL SACHS is vice president of The Grey Street Foundation and president of Blackfriars Aviation.
-She also serves on the executive board of AJC Westchester/Fairfield Region.
+SHERYL SACHS (Treasurer) is vice president of The Grey Street Foundation and president of Blackfriars Aviation.
+She serves on the executive board of AJC Westchester/Fairfield region.
 A Chicago native, Sachs is a certified public accountant with a B.S. in chemistry and an M.S. in accountancy, both from the University of Illinois Urbana-Champaign.
-She and her husband were early investors in Defenders’ Center for Conservation Innovation and continue to generously support it.